Kia Mohave: FCEV Concept

 The Kia Borrego FCEV was a concept car produced by Hyundai-Kia and first shown at the 2008 Los Angeles Auto Show.
 The concept was based on a pre-facelift production Borrego and features a fuel cell putting out 154 hp, a companion super-capacitor rated at 450 volts (134 horsepower) and a 109 kW electric motor driving through the front wheels.
-The Borrego FCEV has a range of 820 km and can start in temperatures of -30 °C. A limited rollout had been scheduled between 2010-2012, as part of Kia's testing programme.
+The Borrego FCEV has a range of 820 km and can start in temperatures of -30 °C. A limited rollout had been scheduled between 2010 and 2012, as part of Kia's testing programme.

-Second facelift (HM2; 2019)
+Second facelift (2019)

-Previewed during the 2019 Seoul Motor Show as the Masterpiece Concept, the second facelift Mohave was released in September 2019 for the 2020 model year.
-Currently available in the Korean market, the second facelift is essentially a major overhaul to bring the Mohave in line with Kia's current product lineup.
-Retaining the original body-on-frame chassis plus an improved S-II engine and powertrain package from the previous model, the latest iteration benefits from features such as: a fully redesigned interior, heads-up display, full-LED headlights and LED taillights, electric tailgate, premium Lexicon-equipped sound system, and the ability to select up to six driving modes (Snow, Mud, Sand, Sport, Eco and Comfort).
+Previewed during the 2019 Seoul Motor Show as the Masterpiece Concept, the second facelift Mohave was released in September 2019.
+Available in the Korean market, the second facelift was essentially a major overhaul to bring the Mohave in line with Kia's product lineup.
+Retaining the original body-on-frame chassis plus an improved S-II engine and powertrain package from the previous model, this iteration benefitted from features such as: a fully redesigned interior, heads-up display, full-LED headlights and LED taillights, electric tailgate, premium Lexicon-equipped sound system, and the ability to select up to six driving modes (Snow, Mud, Sand, Sport, Eco and Comfort).